wbcmedia/wbcmedia.github.io/2026/draft.md

 ---

-# News Update - Super Prison
+# FOC News Update - Super Prison

-(FOC)

-**_Roxy Belmeadows_** : Plans to build Wildboarclough's first luxury golf course have been refused after rare penguins were discovered nesting in the area.
+**_Roxy Belmeadows_** : Plans to build Wildboarclough's first luxury golf course have been refused after a rare breed of penguins were discovered nesting in the area.
 Councillor Chris O'Really has declared it a site of special scientific interest.
 Bird-watchers have been flocking into the village.
 We'll speak now to Gideon Goldgrabber, the man behind the golf course plans.
 Mr Goldgrabber, are you angry that the golf course has been stopped.

-**_Gideon_** : Angry, course I'm angry darlin'.
+**_Gideon_** : Angry?
+Course I'm angry darlin'.
 I was gonna be rich, very rich, and now I find out I've got an infestation... of penguins.

-**_Roxy Belmeadows_** : Indeed, are you considering a planning appeal.
+**_Roxy Belmeadows_** : Indeed, are you considering a planning appeal?

 **_Gideon_** : No need darlin, I've already come up with a better idea.
-As I'm sure you know, crime is on the rise, the news is full of it, and the government is getting tough, locking em up, throwing away the key, that sort of thing.
-So, it's a real growth area, and I'm getting in to it.
+As I'm sure you know, crime is on the rise, the news is full of it, and the government's getting tough.
+Locking em up, throwing away the key, that sort of thing.
+So, it's a real growth area.
+And I'm getting in to it.

 **_Roxy Belmeadows_** : You're taking up crime?

-**_Gideon_** : Nah darlin, prisons, prisons are a growth area.
+**_Gideon_** : Nah darlin, prisons!
+Prisons are a growth area.
 I'm gonna knock down Naff Hall and build an 84 story super-prison on the footprint.
-The government'll pay me for every criminal I take.
+The government'll pay me for every criminal I take in.
 And best of all, super-criminals aren't allowed outside, so I don't have to worry about no penguins.

 **_Roxy Belmeadows_** : Well there you have it.
 It looks like Wildboarclough will soon have its first "super-prison"